-Larger versions of the materials shown below are provided in the appendix and available on PaintCare's website.
+Larger versions of the materials shown below are included in the appendix and available on PaintCare's website.

-Brochure, Mini Card, Program Poster, Counter Mat, and Fact Sheets
+Brochure, Mini Card, Program Poster, Counter Mat, Fact Sheets

-A4.
+A3.
 Fact Sheets for Stakeholders

-Several fact sheets were distributed in the months before the start of the program or introduced in previous years periods and are still used.
+Several fact sheets that were distributed in the months before the start of the program or introduced in previous years and are still used.
 Minor updates are made throughout the year.
 Current versions of the following fact sheets are available on PaintCare's website:

-- How Does the Rhode Island Paint Stewardship Program Affect Paint Retailers?
+- How Does the Vermont Paint Stewardship Program Affect Paint Retailers?

 - How to Become a Retail Drop-Off Site

 - About PaintCare Fees

+- Fact sheet for HHW Programs

-- Information for Solid Waste Transfer Stations, Recycling Facilities, and Landfills
+- Fact sheet for Transfer Stations, Recycling Facilities and Landfills

-- Reuse Program Compensation and Reporting
+- Reuse Programs Compensation and Reporting

-A5.
+A4.
 Website